kevinolega/callcentertrainingtips/start.md

 author: Kevin Olega
 permalink: /start/
 ---
 Hi there!

 If you’re new here, my name is Kevin and I write the lessons and maintain this site.

+I'm the number one Call Center Job Hunting Assistance writer in the Philippines.

+I pay 100% of the website hosting, yearly domain registration, web tools, hardware and sofware needed to maintain the blog using my own money.

+I've been helping people get hired in a call center since 2005.
+That's thirteen years if you haven't considered the math.

 If you haven't already, [send me a message to say hi][1]!

-You can also join the small [training community][2] and follow my [Facebook page][3] and you can message me there.
-We can be Facebook buddies.

-I would love it if you [sign up as an email subscriber][4].
-That way I can send you a message and send you new lessons on my site.
+I answer every question I receive on text, messenger, email or calls.

+I give out free reviewers to people you request them.

+In fact, this page is actually part of a free reviewer.

+I share my lessons for free on my website.
+If you check the list, it's all here.

+I share some of my best lessons on Facebook for people who only have free Facebook data on my [training community][2] and [Facebook page][3].

+I send updates, lessons, tips, special deals and opportunities to people who give me their email address.

+[You can send me your email address here][4].

 My blog contains every lesson I’ve written.

+In terms of training I offer an intensive training package for a Php 1,500 and free self-study training through this blog.

 There are hundreds of hours worth of lessons and activities that you can read and learn from.

-In terms of training I offer an intensive training package for a Php 500 and free self-study training through this blog.
+That being said, I only help people who have a strong commitment to succeed.

+BPO work pays more than the usual Filipino companies because the work is tough.

+You need to be physically, mentally and emotionally strong.

+If you're not all three or not commited to become the person you need to be to succeed, then helping you is a waste of time.

+I charge Php 1,500 for people who want to participate in my online training and private lessons and everyone I have guided have experienced improvements that moved them forward in their career.

 I put this together because call center schools and call center training programs don't help people get better at English.